Combined role of H2O and O2 adsorbates on the persistent UV photoconductivity of perfectly square SnO2 nanotubes

 Abstract

-The UV radiation induced persistent photoconductivity (PPC) of single-crystal square SnO2 nanotubes was investigated in a range of different O2 and H2O containing, and inert N2 and Argon, ambients.
-Scanning tunnelling microscopy was used to characterize the atomically-smooth ‘single terrace’ and lamellar-like ‘step terrace’ regions of the SnO2(110) nanotube sidewalls.
-The ends of the nanotubes were then coated with thick Ti/Au contact layers so that as much of the atomically-smooth SnO2(110) surface as possible was exposed.
-The PPC relaxation time (τ) following exposure to above bandgap 285 nm UV radiation was found to be significantly lower in combined O2 and H2O ambients compared to those in which O2 or H2O were present on their own, suggesting a co-operative mechanism.
+The UV radiation-induced persistent photoconductivity (PPC) of single-crystal perfectly square SnO2 nanotubes was investigated in a range of different O2 and H2O containing, and inert N2 and argon, atmospheres.
+Scanning tunnelling microscopy was used to characterize the atomically smooth ‘single terrace’ and lamellar-like ‘step terrace’ regions of the SnO2(110) nanotube sidewalls.
+The ends of the nanotubes were then coated with thick Ti/Au contact layers so that as much of the atomically smooth SnO2(110) surface as possible was exposed.
+The PPC relaxation time (τ) was found to be significantly lower in combined O2 and H2O atmospheres compared to those in which either O2 or H2O was present on its own, suggesting a co-operative mechanism.
 This was confirmed by a new effect in which τ could be dramatically reduced and the PPC almost eliminated by a combination of O2 and high humidity.
 A model is introduced in which this is explained by the formation of a strongly hydrogen bonded O2−/H2O network at high coverages that significantly inhibits the UV-induced desorption of superoxide O2− ions from the hydroxylated SnO2(110) surface.